-Revenues for the Medicare-Internal segment were \$317.5 million for Pro Forma Fiscal Year 2019 compared to \$53.4 million for the year ended December 31, 2018, which was primarily driven by a 360% increase in commissionable Approved Submissions due to the implementation of new marketing strategies to generate a greater number of qualified prospects, an improvement in the efficiency of our agents driven by improvements in our technology, and the hiring of additional agents.
-Revenues for the Medicare-External segment were \$115.1 million for the Pro Forma Fiscal Year 2019 compared to \$58.8 million for the year ended December 31, 2018, which was primarily driven by a 111% increase in commissionable Approved Submissions due to our ability to recruit and onboard additional external agencies to enroll consumers in Medicare plans using our technology and platform.
+Net revenues for the Medicare-Internal segment were \$95.3 million for the three months ended March 31, 2020 compared to \$20.9 million for the three months ended March 31, 2019, which was primarily driven by the hiring of additional agents and the increased utilization and efficiency of our agents, which contributed to a 291.6% increase in commissionable Approved Submissions.
+As of March 31, 2020, we had 781 full time equivalent agents compared to 529 full time equivalent agents as of March 31, 2019.
+In addition to increasing our agent count, we were able to increase the efficiency of our agents due to improvements in our technology.
+We were also able to utilize more agents on a year-round basis instead of during enrollment periods due to the addition of SNPs into our marketplace which are able to be sold at any time of year.
+Net revenues also increased in this segment due to the implementation of new marketing strategies to generate a greater number of qualified prospects and due to an increase in non-commission revenues.
+Net revenues for the Medicare-External segment were \$28.9 million for the three months ended March 31, 2020 compared to \$20.3 million for the three months ended March 31, 2019, which was primarily driven by a 68.9% increase in Medicare commissionable Approved Submissions due to our ability to recruit and onboard additional external agencies to enroll consumers in Medicare plans using our technology and platform.

-Revenues for the IFP and Other-Internal segment were \$58.8 million for Pro Forma Fiscal Year 2019 compared to \$63.0 million for the year ended December 31, 2018.
-Revenues for the IFP and Other-External segment were \$48.1 million for Pro Forma Fiscal Year 2019 compared to \$51.0 million for the year ended December 31, 2018.
+Net revenues for the IFP and Other-Internal segment were \$8.6 million for the three months ended March 31, 2020 compared to \$14.4 million for the three months ended March 31, 2019.
+Net revenues for the IFP and Other-External segment were \$8.1 million for the three months ended March 31, 2020 compared to \$13.4 million for the three months ended March 31, 2019.
 For each of the IFP and Other segments, the decreases were primarily driven by a change in product mix sold within the IFP and Other segments.